FixTweet/FxTwitter/README.md

 ## Embed Videos

-Let's face it — we all have videos of memes and other things we want to quickly share with friends.
-With normal Twitter links, embedding videos is impossible on Telegram and often broken on Discord.
+Let's face it — we all have videos of memes and other things from Twitter we want to quickly share with friends.
+With normal Twitter links, embedding videos is often broken on Discord and impossible on Telegram.

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1000495191817453578/pxTwitter.png)